 The E-M10 III is a recent model that features in the current product line-up of Olympus.
 In contrast, the X-A3 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-A3 was succeeded by the Fujifilm X-A5.

 Review summary: Fujifilm X-A3 vs Olympus E-M10 III

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Fujifilm X-A3 better than the Olympus E-M10 III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.